jasonfabian/jasonfabian/README.md

 Over 15 years of experience in defining, planning, management and control of development projects and implementation of information systems and infrastructure projects
 Specialist in enterprise software architecture

-🌱 I’m currently reinforcing my C# Knowledge and learning REACT
+🌱 I’m currently reinforcing my C# Knowledge and learning Angular

 💞️ I’m looking to collaborate in backend projects on C#